How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 What Are the Steps to Start a Business?

-Decide the business type
+Decide on the business type

 There are several different types of business entities available in Malaysia.
-Every business entity has its own compliance requirements, tax structure etc.
+Every business entity has its own compliance requirements, tax structure, etc.

-- If you are a foreign entrepreneur: There are two common business entities for foreign investors: a locally incorporated company or foreign-owned company.
-Foreign investors can setup a sole proprietorship or partnerships in Malaysia with the condition that they have permanent residency (“PR”) in Malaysia.Apart from the options above, foreign investors can also choose to register their business as either the private limited company, or a Labuan company, or a representative office.
+- If you are a foreign entrepreneur, there are two common business entities for foreign investors: a locally incorporated company or a foreign-owned company.
+Foreign investors can set up a sole proprietorship or a partnerships in Malaysia with the condition that they have permanent residency (“PR”) in Malaysia.
+Apart from the options above, foreign investors can also choose to register their business as either a private limited company, or a Labuan company, a representative office.

 - Name your business

 Every business needs a name.
 A good business is more than just a brand name – it is also part of your marketing strategy and brand identity.
-Run a name check after you have handpicked the business name:- Complete request for availability of name form and submit to Suruhanjaya Syarikat Malaysia (“SSM”); and
+Run a name check after you have handpicked the business name:- Complete the request for the availability of the name form and submit to Suruhanjaya Syarikat Malaysia (“SSM”); and

 - Scout for a business premise